 Henderson Nursing and Rehabilitation Center is a senior living facility in Henderson, Kentucky, a city with 38,192 people.
-This facility was given an overall grade of B, which is favorable grade.
-You could certainly do much worse than this facility.
-This facility was also given strong grades in all four of the major categories.
-More information about these categories can be found below.
+This facility was given an overall grade of C, which is a middle of the pack grade.
+You could certainly do worse than this facility.
+This place didn't fare well in all of our categories, but it didn't receive any terrible grades either.
+Additional information about these categories can be found below.

 Henderson Nursing and Rehabilitation Center